pcolby/lcoveralls/README.md

 lcoveralls [-t <coveralls repo token>]
 ```

 The token is not necessary when using Travis CI.
-Be sure to run `lcoveralls --help`
+Run `lcoveralls --help` for
-for more options.
+more options.

 ### Travis CI